Being Brave With Bright Or Strong Colours

-This year we have seen kitchens with cabinets highlighted with bright colours.
-These become a focus point and a reflection of the clients style, be it sophisticated deep navy blue or more quirky with bright red, green or pink.
+This year we have seen high-end kitchens with cabinets highlighted with bright colours.
+These become a focal point and a reflection of the client’s style, be it a sophisticated deep navy blue or more quirky with bright red, green or pink.
 We expect this trend to continue as customers see their kitchen as a creative project and strive to make their kitchen unique.

 Spice racks inside pantries or large cupboards are on the increase as well as hidden drawers inside larders or cabinets and drawer inserts that make drawers more functional uses of space.
 Hiding functional facilities helps keeps kitchens tidy and aids a seamless look.
 (Ask Probox about spice racks, drawers and drawer inserts)

-Drawer sides can have the kitchen manufacturer’s logo engraved on each side, promoting the brand and for the end user emphasising that this is a high quality bespoke made kitchen.
+Drawer sides can have the kitchen manufacturer’s logo engraved on each side, promoting the brand and for the end user emphasising that this is a high-quality bespoke made kitchen.
 This is becoming more popular and is applied through an engraving process.
-Another trend is engraving drawer fronts with personalised tables, with labels like cutler or utensils.
+Another trend is engraving drawer fronts with personalised tables, with labels like cutlers or utensils.
 Ask Probox about our engraving service.

 We have noticed an increase in the use of curved cabinet doors in kitchen design, these are time-consuming to make but are an innovative addition to high-end kitchens.